By Alan Bissett

 By Imogen Robertson

-Extra material includes a deleted scene and a Q&A with Imogen Robertson Maud Heighton came to Lafond's famous Academy to paint, and to flee the constraints of her small English town.
+Imogen Robertson's break-out novel - a deep, dark and opulent tale of Belle Époque Paris, and the secrets and dangers hidden beneath its luxurious facade.
+Maud Heighton came to Lafond's famous Académie to paint, and to flee the constraints of her small English town.
 It took all her courage to escape, but Paris eats money.
 While her fellow students enjoy the dazzling joys of the Belle Époque, Maud slips into poverty.
 Quietly starving, and dreading another cold Paris winter, Maud takes a job as companion to young, beautiful Sylvie Morel.
 But Sylvie has a secret: an addiction to opium.
 As Maud is drawn into the Morels' world of elegant luxury, their secrets become hers.
 Before the New Year arrives, a greater deception will plunge her into the darkness that waits beneath this glittering city of light.

 Parisian Street Style

 By Zoé de Las Cases

 'For the colourer with contemporary tastes' Financial Times WeekendIn her stylish adult colouring book - Parisian Street Style - Zoé de Las Cases invites you to join her on a day trip around the streets of Paris.
 With a mix of full-page floral patterns, Paris cityscapes, picturesque streets and everyday fashion essentials, this sophisticated and intricate colouring book is the perfect gift for all your friends and for yourself.From floral headdresses and dungarees, to brogues and retro swimwear, there is something every girl will love and plenty of space to embellish with your own unique style.So pick up your favourite pencils and start colouring your way to a stress-free, Parisian-chic day.